-TEST REPORT by the Structural Engineers Association of Southern California, November 1992
+TEST REPORT by the SEOSC, Foundation Bolts in Old Foundations, November 1992

 The purpose of this series of tests was to quantitatively determine the following:

-(1) to determine ultimate load and deflection criteria under induced static loading for existing foundation anchors and to observe the mode of failure.
+(1) To determine ultimate load and deflection criteria under induced static loading for existing foundation bolts and anchors and to observe the mode of failure.

 (3) To compare values of failure for anchorage both with a wall superimposed dead load (Surcharge) and with no dead load.

-(4) To obtain sufficient test data in devising a simple homeowner’s method to determine minimum strength foundation concrete.
+(4) Obtain sufficient test data in devising a simple homeowner’s method to determine minimum strength foundation concrete.

 TEST PROCEDURES FOR BOLTING DEVICES